andrew07littell/Notice-Search-App/README.md

-# Column Frontend Exercise

-Your task is to create a public notice search application using React.
+Public notice search application using React.
 The application should allow users to search for a notice by title and display relevant information.
 The primary goal is to demonstrate your proficiency in React, state management, and asynchronous data fetching via Firestore.

-Implementation of the exercise should take no more than 3 hours.
-Feel free to look up documentation and API references, but please work on the solution on your own.

-To complete this exercise you will need a level of familiarity with the following libraries:
+Will need a level of familiarity with the following libraries:

 - [React](https://react.dev/)
 - [Firebase Firestore SDK](https://firebase.google.com/docs/firestore/query-data/get-data)